North vs Davis Elementary: Leander ISD vs Austin ISD at a Similar Price (2025 TEA)

 • Established neighborhoods with mature character appeal to you more than suburban new builds

 Here is my honest take.
-If schools are the top priority, North offers slightly better performance at a significantly lower price with the Leander ISD name behind it.
+If schools are the top priority, North offers a slight edge on Student Achievement with the Leander ISD name behind it.
 If location and proximity to central Austin employment is the top priority, Davis wins that comparison easily.
 Two different answers to two different questions.

 Frequently Asked Questions